The philosopher, Ronald Brady, once wrote about his undergraduate experience this way:

 In other words (as we will see), the archetypal leaf of the plant has no form in the usual sense — no static material form — but rather is a special dynamic sort of form that is generative of particular, sensible forms.
 We recognize it as a formative power or potential.
 This is where something like causation (for which there is no clear concept in modern science) enters the picture, and it is also where the modern reader stumbles.
 However, Brady takes great pains to make the point accessible.
 We will follow his line of thought in some detail.

 The figure below shows, from bottom-left and clockwise around the circle to bottom-right, a sequence of leaves taken in ascending order along the stem of a single meadow buttercup (Ranunculus acris).
-For pedagogical purposes the figure is somewhat simplified, with some leaves omitted.
-Also, in the first few leaves only part of the leaf stalk is shown.
+For pedagogical purposes the sequence is somewhat simplified, with some leaves omitted.
+Also, for some of the leaves only part of the leaf stalk is shown.

-You will note that the attempt to abstract what is common from all the leaves might yield something more or less like the simple form at the end of the clockwise movement (bottom-right).
+You will note that the attempt to abstract a list of features common to all the leaves might yield something more or less like the simple form at the end of the clockwise movement (bottom-right).

 But suppose we declared this one leaf to be the “Gestalt” underlying all the leaves in the sequence.
 This would be of no value, because the simplified leaf, from which so much detail has been removed, fails to provide a principle for recognizing the fit (or lack of fit) of the other forms — or of any new leaves we might be shown.
 We can imagine countless different ways for a leaf to be tripartite without at all conforming to the pattern that distinguishes Ranunculus acris from other species.